hkotek/hkotek.com/research.md

 The acquisition of covert movement
 ----------------------------------
-This project concerns children's acquisition of covert movement.
+This work concerns children's acquisition of covert movement.
 We concentrate on the phenomenon of Antecedent Contained Deletion (ACD) in English.
 We argue that children are able to perform both short and long-distance covert movement to correctly interpret ACD.
 We furthermore argue that around the age of 5;6, children acquire a 'Scope Matching Preference,' such that the size of movement in the sentence should correspond to the size of ellipsis in that sentence, with mismatches being perceived as sub-optimal.

 2013
 : Sugawara, Ayaka, Hadas Kotek, Martin Hackl and Ken Wexler.
 [Long vs. Short QR: Evidence from the Acquisition of ACD](Kotek%20ACD%20BUCLD%20proceedings.pdf). *Proceedings of Boston University Conference on Language Development (BUCLD) 37*.
 Somerville, MA: Cascadilla Press.